neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/README.md

   Grid automatically creates new rows when they are needed.
 For now it's one less thing to think about.
   - Auto-rows have no explicit height, they match the height of the tallest item per row.
-- We want `.bootcamp--1` and `.bootcamp--4` (Web und Java Development) to span two columns.
-Select them and add `grid-column: span 2`.
+- We want `.bootcamp--1` and `.bootcamp--4` (Web und Java Development) to span two columns. (**We therefore need to tell grid explicitly how and where to place items!**) Select them and add `grid-column: span 2`.
 - Now we want to position `.bootcamp--5` (Data Analytics) in the last column spanning two rows:
   - Explain that `grid-column` is shorthand for `grid-column-start` and `grid-column-end`.
   - Introduce students to `grid line numbers` in the dev tools overlay.
   - Add `grid-column-start: 4`, show that it is the same as `grid-column: 4`.
   - Now to make it start in the correct row, add `grid-row-start: 1`.
 Point out that it automatically pushes other elements out of the way into other grid cells.
+(That is the auto placing algorithm at work.)
   - Add `grid-row-end: span 2`. ✨
   - You can shorten it to: `grid-row: 1 / span 2`